-- (1) The requirement to restore or replace an affected water supply may be waived by the Department if the Department determines that the affected water supply is to be abandoned whereby a replacement is no longer needed based on the approved post-mining land use. - (2) If a water supply is to be abandoned as in paragraph (1), a notarized written statement accepted and signed by all persons who possess an ownership interest in the water supply shall be submitted to the Department establishing that the individuals knowingly and willingly agree to abandon the water supply.
-This document shall be recorded with the deed to the property at the office of the recorder of deeds.
+- (1) The requirement eontained in this subsection to restore or replace an affected water supply or an individual requirement of paragraphs (1) and (2) may be waived.
+The waiver shall be in writing on a form prepared by the Department.
+Everyone who possesses by the Department if the Department determines that the affected water supply is to be abandoned whereby a replacement is no longer needed based on the approved post-mining land use. - (2) If a water supply is to be abandoned as in paragraph (1), a notarized written statement accepted and signed by all persons who possess an ownership interest in the water supply shall sign the waiver.
+The form shall be recorded be submitted to the Department establishing that the individuals knowingly and willingly agree to abandon the water supply.
+This document shall be recorded with the deed to the property at the office of the recorder of deeds in the county in which the water supply is situated and a notarized copy of the form provided to the Department.

-(j) Presumption of liability
+(b (i) Presumption of liability for pollution.